 Whether it's due to pride, a desire to maintain their independence, or forgetfulness, if you have aging parents there are likely things they aren't telling you.
 And that can be both troubling and dangerous.

-In this series by Executor.org, we look at issues and challenges that could be occurring in your parent's life that they are not telling you about and solutions to help manage these situations.
-As parents age, communication matters more than ever, and your ability to connect with your parents as they encounter new problems will be critical as your role in their lives evolves.
+In this new blog series, Things Your Aging Parents Aren't Telling You, we look at issues and problems that could be happening in your aging parent's life that they are not telling you about -- and offer solutions to help manage these situations.

 Patrick O'Brien is CEO and co-founder of Executor.org, a comprehensive online resource that helps executors manage their responsibilities and duties in this complex role.
 The tool includes a helpful step-by-step interactive guide for executors and invaluable tips on everything from planning a funeral and keeping beneficiaries happy to dealing with grief and managing estate assets.